 - Bullish Hidden Divergence – Purple widely Dashed Line

 NOTE: Divergence Lines appear at Open of the bar following a confirmed divergence.

 This is a quick note of caution when trading with Divergence.
 Be aware that the market may not move in the direction of a Divergence signal.
 It is important to understand that Divergence is an indication of a potential change or continuation in market direction.
 It is important to monitor the price movement to confirm market direction.
 Also, make note of the overall direction of the TDI Pro.
 If the Green and Red lines are below a falling Yellow line, there exists the possibility that the price will continue to move lower.
 Just the opposite when the Green and Red lines are above a rising Yellow line, there is a chance for the price to move higher.

 Look at the chart below.
 In this example, the TDI Pro shows both Hidden Bullish and Regular Bullish divergence signals.
 The Hidden Bullish Divergence (dash Blue lines) highlights a potential continuation up, which occurs for 1 to 2 bars then the market drifts lower.
-Later, Regular Bullish Divergence (solid Blue lines) highlights a reversal Long, which price moves up 1 bar then rolls back down and continues showing a slight downward trend.
+Later, Regular Bullish Divergence (solid Blue lines) highlights a reversal Long, in which price moves up 1 bar then rolls back down and continues showing a slight downward trend.

 Trend and Sentiment